-We provide premium direct cremation plans on all of our insurance plans so that you can handle things properly, organize your finances, and only make payments when necessary.
+We provide premium direct cremation cost plans on all of our insurance plans so that you can handle things properly, organize your finances, and only make payments when necessary.

 Direct Cremation is an attractive choice for someone who values their time and money.

 When family members live far away or have other obligations that prevent them from attending, it is a great alternative.

 The ashes stay in your care until you plan a memorial service that suits your needs.
 Some families have family-only events.
 In contrast, others host house viewings so guests may pay their respects.